draperkm/Face-Detection-with-Landmarks-Gender-and-Emotion-Recognition/README.md

 # Face Detection with Landmarks and Emotion Recognition

-I aimed at implementing JavaScript's API `face-api.js`, as a web application.
+I aimed at implementing JavaScript's API `face-api.js` in the browser.
 This API is able to `Detect` (ability to distinguish an object from the background) human faces.
 It is also able to do `Recognition` (ability to classify the object class such as face landmarks, human emotions, gender and age.

 - **Face detection** Get the contours of detected faces and their eyes, eyebrows, lips, and nose.
 - **Face landmarks recognition** Get the coordinates of the eyes, ears, cheeks, nose, and mouth of every face detected.